 Deferred tax assets are recognised for unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilised.
-Significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and the level of future taxable profits together with the taxable profits together the profit of the profi with future tax planning strategies.
+Significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and the level of future taxable profits together with future tax planning stratogies.

-The Company has INR 2113.71 Millions (31 March 2022: INR 1956.96 Millions) of tax losses carried forward.
+with future tax planning strategies.
+The Company has 1NR 2142,34 Millions (31 March 2023: INR 2113,71 Millions) of tax losses carried furward.